Parking on Campus

 You can also view the complete Parking on Campus and Vehicle Regulations Manual (PDF).

 The primary purpose of the Saint Xavier University parking and vehicle regulations is to provide clear and consistent procedures and enforcement guidelines in order to maintain pedestrian safety and orderly vehicular movement and parking on campus.
 All regulations are in effect and enforced throughout the calendar year.
-The University reserves the right to amend the regulations as may be deemed necessary by the Administrative Council.
+The University reserves the right to amend the regulations as may be deemed necessary.
 During special events, certain areas may be designated as reserved parking zones.
 The responsibility of finding a legal parking space is the sole responsibility of the vehicle operator.
 Inability to find a convenient parking space is not an excuse for violating University parking regulations.

 - Warde Academic Center, McGuire Hall entrance